Countersinks and Counterbores

 First I will highlight what these are and then what we need to know when manufacturing a printed circuit board that needs to have countersinks and counterbores.

-Oh by the way countersinks and counterbores are not anything unique to printed circuit boards.
+Countersinks and counterbores are not anything unique to printed circuit boards, by the way.
 They are used in a variety of manufacturing of both metal, wood and other materials.

 I also want to thank Dingo from our fabrication department.
 Dingo has been working in pcb manufacturing since 1966 and been with Bay Area Circuits since its inception more than 37 years ago.
 He took me to school (maybe a little old school even) on countersinks and counterbores.